lambdaclass/concrete/docs/bugs/035_fieldoffset_generic_enum_panic.md

 user code only MATCHES on it, which is fine. examples/cli_tool, hexdump, and base64_cli all pass their gates.

-## Direction
+## Residual

-`Layout.fieldOffset`'s `none => panic!` arm is reachable whenever a generic struct's mono-instance name and the source name disagree at a cross-module construction site.
-The fix belongs with the mono/layout name resolution (look up the instantiated name, or thread typeArgs like the `fieldByteOffset` callers do at the OTHER sites); the panic should also become a diagnostic.
-File under the Lower structured-builder cleanup or pull it forward when a workload constructs such an enum from user code.
+`Layout.fieldOffset`'s `none => panic!` arm still exists; with program-wide defs it should now be unreachable for well-formed programs, but converting it to a diagnostic remains worthwhile hygiene (tracked with the Lower structured-builder cleanup).